broadinstitute/ukbb_qc/ukbb_qc/release/data_dict_summaries.md

 - Transition : transversion (TiTv) ratio
 - Heterozygous : homozygous ratio

-Note that a sample's tranche refers to the data freeze when a sample was released: 150K, 100K, 200K, 300K, or 455K.
+Note that a sample's tranche refers to the data freeze when a sample was released: 150K (inital 50K public release), 100K, 200K, 300K, or 455K.
 We ran outlier detection on all samples that passed hard filters and included all related samples.

 ### Sample QC filter summary